 Let’s start with the podcast of Lisa Gill, called Leadermorphosis, not in the last place because she interviewed me for an episode as well.
 Leadermorphosis is a podcast exploring the emerging world of self-management and progressive organizations.
 Each episode features a guest thought leader or practitioner offering a unique perspective on new and innovative ways of working.

-This episode, where Lisa is interviewing Gary Hamel is one of my favorites.
+This episode, where Lisa is interviewing Gary Hamel is one of my favourites.
 Gary Hamel is one of the world’s leading business thinkers, Professor at London Business School and director of The Management Lab.
 In this conversation, they talk about how we can bust bureaucracy for good, make our organizations more experimental, and reinvent what it means to be a leader.

 Find all the other episodes and the link to the right podcast platforms here: http://leadermorphosis.co

 Adam Grant is an expert on how we can find motivation and meaning, and lead more generous and creative lives.
 As a popular TED speaker and the New York Times bestselling author of three books that have sold over a million copies, he has helped Google, the NBA, and the U.S. Army improve life at work.
-Adam has been Wharton’s top-rated professor for six straight
+Adam has been Wharton’s top-rated professor for six straight years and has been recognized as one of Fortune’s 40 under 40 and the world’s 10 most influential management thinkers.
+Adam researches, as he calls it himself, ‘How to make work suck less’.

 In this episode Adam is diving deeper into the World Without Bosses, featuring the known case of Self-management at Morning Star: